sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 ### Approach 2.1 - stream JDBC resultsets

-At this point I was wondering whether the complexity of unloading to internal stage and streaming is worth the effort.
-I also noticed that I need to make sure that files are streamed in order, so though let's check how standard JDBC's results performs.
+At this point, I was wondering whether the complexity of unloading to internal stage and streaming is worth the effort.
+I also noticed that I need to make sure that files are streamed in order, so thought let's check how standard JDBC's results perform.

-I added an option to  `snowflake-to-stdout` to verify the perofrmance
+I added an option to  `snowflake-to-stdout` to verify the performance

 ```bash
 java -jar snowflake-unloader.jar \